Prismacolor/HomeServiceTurtlebot/README.md

 urdf: Contains files for another robotI built in previous projects, which can be used here instead of the Turtlebot.

-wall_follower: creates a localization node that allows the robot to follow along walls.
+wall_follower: Creates a localization node that allows the robot to follow along walls.